-The data used for the analysis in this study was from claims database from the Korean National Health Insurance Service (NHIS).
-The NHIS is in charge of nearly the whole population residing in South Korea.
+This study used the nationwide claims database from the Korean National Health Insurance Service (NHIS).
+The NHIS covers the whole population residing in South Korea.
 The NHIS database consists of demographic variables, mortality data, medical expenses, diagnoses encoded by the International Classification of Disease, Tenth Revision of Clinical Modification (ICD-10-CM), use of inpatient and outpatient services, and prescription records.15 Furthermore, National Health Screening Program for chronic diseases targets those over 19-year-old and contains data on physical examinations, laboratory results, chest radiographs and self-reporting questionnaires.16

 This study was conducted according to the Declaration of Helsinki.
 The data used in this study were anonymized, and thus the study was exempted from the institutional review board (IRB) review of the Seoul National University Hospital (IRB no. E-2204-040-1314).
 Also, the data from NHIS were all deidentified, and the acquisition of the informed consent was not feasible.
 The use of the NHIS database from 2009 to 2012 was authorized in 2022.